 Your restaurant brand bears much more responsibility than having a memorable logo and a catchy slogan.
 From the colors, lighting, and decor to the menu selections, uniforms, and managing staff, you've invested a wealth of time and resources into creating an immersive multi-sensory experience that keeps customers coming back for more.

-But have you ever stopped to think what your restaurant actually sounds like?
+But have you ever stopped to think about what your restaurant sounds like?

-In marketing, audio branding is the approach of using unique, proprietary sound and music to convey a brand's essence and values.
+In marketing, audio branding uses unique, proprietary sound and music to convey a brand's essence and values.
 And when used correctly, it can create a visceral connection that other types of branded communication can't.

 Selecting the Best Music for a Restaurant's Identity

-Background music for restaurants not only plays an integral role in shaping a diner's experience, but also in establishing your business’ values and individuality.
+Background music for restaurants plays an integral role in shaping a diner's experience and establishing the values and individuality of your business.

-If you’re a family-friendly establishment, chances are you won't be blasting Eminem over the speakers.
+You won't be blasting Eminem over the speakers in a family-friendly establishment.
 Matching your music to your brand's personality is crucial because it helps reinforce your message with your customers.

-Having a firm understanding of your brand's personality is only part of the equation: when it comes to selecting the right music for your restaurant, you also have to know what demographic you're catering to.
+A firm understanding of your brand's personality is only part of the equation.
+When selecting the right music for your restaurant, you must also know what demographic you're catering to.

 Is your customer base mostly families?
 Millennials?
 Young couples?
-Your restaurant's music plays an integral role in the customer experience, so make sure you're giving your audience what they want.
+Your restaurant's music plays an integral role in the customer experience, so ensure you're giving your audience what they want.

 If you're playing classic rock at one restaurant and the latest country hits at another, there's a good chance you're sending mixed signals to your customers.
-Your restaurant's audio component should not only be recognizable, but continuous across multiple customer touchpoints and multi-unit locations.
+Your restaurant's audio component should be recognizable and continuous across multiple customer touchpoints and multi-unit locations.